Exemption for medical reasons

 If an exemption is granted, in almost all cases the New Zealand Government will provide any transport required to mitigate public health risks.
 This will be in your agreed release plan.

 Applications are processed based on urgency and within 5–7 working days.
 We’ll contact you to let you know the outcome of your application, or if we need more information.
+You can check the status of the application by logging onto the account you will create to make the application.

 The final decision is made either by the Head of Managed Isolation and Quarantine or by the MBIE Deputy Chief Executive for Managed Isolation and Quarantine.